ONUGOD/SDL2-GNUBoy-Termux/README.md

 # GNUBoy SDL2 Port For Termux

-SDL2-GNUBoy-Termux are the [SDL2-GNUboy](https://github.com/AlexOberhofer/SDL2-GNUBoy) compilation files adapted for easy Compilation in Termux.
+SDL2-GNUBoy-Termux is just a repository where the [SDL2-GNUBoy](https://github.com/AlexOberhofer/SDL2-GNUBoy) Makefiles are modified for installation in Termux.

-A Multiplatform Gameboy Emulator.
-Free Software.

 # Overview